fischor/protogen-python/README.md

 It returns these output files (consisting of name and content as string) in the `CodeGeneratorResponse` to `protoc`.

 `protoc` then writes these files to disk.

-## What does this package provide for benefits

-Package `protogen` makes writing `protoc` plugins easier.
-Working with the raw `CodeGeneratorRequest` i.e. the raw Descriptor messages can be cumbersome.
-`protogen` resolves and links the Descriptors from the CodeGeneratorRequest i.e. turns them into their corresponding `protogen` classes that are easier to work with.
-It also provides mechanisms that are espacially useful to generate Python code by dealing with Python imports.

 ## API